 We all know that without education, no nation can progress and prosper.
 India is the largest democracy in the world.
 We have the right of voting.

-So how an illiterate man can send forth capable men of good caliber in the parliament?
+So how an illiterate man can send forth capable men of good calibre in the parliament?
 Illiteracy impaired our social setup.

-Let us avail the chances to make everybody literate.
+Let us avail ourselves of the chance to make everybody literate.
 We should think it our pious duty to train the uneducated by sparing some time for them.

 Our motto should be, ‘Each one, Teach one’ during the morning and evening hours, we can teach the illiterates.

 The school students being the treasured wealth of the nation can organize classes during their holidays and at available intervals.

 We must not forget that literacy promotes self-respect and it is further strengthens the democratic process.